elastic/logstash/qa/integration/README.md

 ### Adding a new test

-1. Creating a new test -- lets call it "test_file_input".
-This brings up LS to read from a file and assert if file contents were as expected.
+1. Creating a new test -- lets use as example.
+Call it "test_file_input" which brings up LS to read from a file and assert file contents (file output) were as expected.
 2. You'll have to create a yml file in `fixtures` called `test_file_input_spec.yml`.
 Here you define any external services you need and any LS config.
-3. Create a corresponding `test_file_input_spec.rb` in `specs` folder and use the `fixtures` object to get all services, config etc. You can start LS, and assume all external services have already been started.
-Write rspec code to validate.
+3. Create a corresponding `test_file_input_spec.rb` in `specs` folder and use the `fixtures` object to get all services, config etc. The `.yml` and rspec file has to be the same name for the settings to be picked up.
+You can start LS inside the tests and assume all external services have already been started.
+4. Write rspec code to validate.

 ## Future Improvements